pikulet/intellex/README.txt

 For relevance feedback based on the Rocchio Algorithm, our system makes use of the top 1000 returned documents from the basic search which are assumed to be relevant, on top of the list of documents identified as relevant in the original query file.
-The document IDs are then used to retrieve precomputed and stored document vectors in the document properties file, which are then combined to give the centroid vector of the relevant documents.
+The document IDs are then used to retrieve precomputed and stored document vectors in the postings vectors file, which are then combined to give the centroid vector of the relevant documents.
 This is done such that there is no need to traverse the postings file to build the document vector for each relevant document, which would be extremely expensive.